Nader Shah's Dagestan campaign: Campaign of 1741

 Nader recruited for the occasion 100,000-150,000 soldiers from all parts of Iran, but also Tatars and Uzbeks.
 Many Dagestani tribes came south to Nader's camp to submit and pay tribute, though others prepared for resistance.
 The prominent Georgian nobleman Givi Amilakhvari, who was appointed as a governor (wakil) of Kartli for the shah of Iran and reconfirmed as Prince of Saamilakhoro and Duke (eristavi) of Ksani in the same year of 1741, took part in the campaign.
 Nader first sent 10,000 mounted Tofangchi led by Mir Alam Khan Khazime, Esmail Beig Minbâshi and Zaman Beig Minbâshi Mashhadi to subdue the Lezgins.
 However, they failed to defeat the 30,000 Lezgin warriors, most of whom were musketeers, and were driven back.
 Nader then ordered Rahim Khan Uzbek and his troop composed between 10,000 and 11,000 Tofangchi from different tribes to reinforce the engaged Persian troops.
 Together, they devastated the Lezgin army, killing 5,000 men.
 The rest of Lezgins took refuge in the mountains.

 Nader eventually reached the last fortress of the Lezgins in northern Dagestan and laid siege to it.
 But because of the early arrival of winter and outbreak of disease as well as the difficult logistical situation Nader chose to withdraw.
 This could also have been due to Nader's deteriorating health which made the climate more insufferable.
 Nader's columns was constantly harassed on their way south and Nader could not bring the Lezgins to commit in a set piece battle despite trying to do so numerous times.
 The Persian army suffered great casualties and many of the tribes which had initially submitted to Persian suzerainty rebelled again.
 It was during this campaign that an attempted assassination of Nader Shah failed.
-Suspecting his eldest son, Mirza Rezâ gholi, took out his eyes.
+Suspecting his eldest son, Reza Qoli Mirza, took out his eyes.